SuadeLabs/fire/documentation/purpose.md

 > Only that part of the deposit which is necessary to make use of the service of which the deposit is a by-product shall be treated as an operational deposit.
 The excess shall be treated as non-operational.

 ### custody
-As opposed to short-term definition within **clearing**, **custody** here refers to the long-term custody of financial assets such as those held for safekeeping by a custodian bank.
+As opposed to short-term definition within **operational**, **custody** here refers to the long-term custody of financial assets such as those held for safekeeping by a custodian bank.

 ### prime_brokerage
+Describes an account held for prime brokerage reasons but not including those contained above for operational reasons.

 ### other
 The **other** enum value can be used when none of the other enum values apply or the value is *unknown*.